murdinc/isosceles/README.md

 * Desktop Notifications can be enabled, with or without sound, for when triggers are processed.

 ## Installation

+## Development
+These steps are only required if you wish to develop on the isosceles code, or compile it yourself.

 1. Install Go (if you haven't already): https://golang.org/doc/install

 2. Download and install isosceles: